 Both locals and travelers agree that this is one of the best places for breakfast in Rethymnon.
 And I agree.

-They serve everything you might want, from traditional sweet pastries to savory breakfasts, healthy treats, yogurt with fruit and cereals, and a lot more.
+They serve everything you want, from traditional sweet pastries to savory breakfasts, healthy treats, yogurt with fruit and cereals, and much more.

 Le Jardin